platonics-delft/kinematics_calibration/README.md

 ```

 This script will save a file called relative_position.yaml folder of the workspace.
+⚠️ Warning!
+The bimanual calibration is only experimental and only had limited tested on a limited case.
+Moreover, currently the authors believe that the bimanual calibration made in this way is a ill posed problem.
+This is not part of the official MUKCa calibration proceedure.
 # Limitations
 The proposed method does not work for all the robots!
 Here is an example of performing the training on the kinova gen3lite robot.
 They do not have harmonic drives in each joint, hence they have more backlash.
 This is a problem, since we have uncertainty in the joint angles.
 Let's look at the bar plot before and after the training on different tool position.
 ![alt text](imgs/bar_plot_statistics_kinova.png)